duongnguyen321/api-hua/README.md

   - Description: Create a new user account.
   - Request Body: An object containing the new user's information (`username`, `password`, `name`, `email`, `address`, `phone`).
-  - Returns: An object with the message “account registration successful!” and the created user, including access token and reset token.
+  - Returns: An object with the message “account registration successful!” and the created user, including access token and refresh token.

 - **POST /auth-token**